 This is the third edition of the USC "Stay Hhealthy on a budget" cookbook, which was originally compiled by Nutrition and Dietetic students from recipes contributed by staff and students.
 The latest edition also contains tips for your overall wellbeing.

 Find further tips and inspiration from these videos and swap it resources.

 Studying and eating healthily can be hard on your finances.
-The Saving and budgeting tips provides useful links to resources and websites that can assist you to shop wisely.
+The Saving and budgeting tips provide useful links to resources and websites that can assist you to shop wisely.

 When times are tough there are places you can reach out to for support – head to the Student Wellbeing Food Relief page for more information.

 For the health and wellbeing of students, staff and visitors, USC became a smoke-free University Smoking, including e-cigarettes and vaping, is not permitted on USC campuses.